evenorog/undo/README.md

 * Commands can be merged after being applied to the data-structures by implementing the [merge] method on the command.
   This allows smaller changes made gradually to be merged into larger operations that can be undone and redone in a single step.
-* The receiver can be marked as being saved to disk and the data-structures can track the saved state and tell the user when it changes.
+* The target can be marked as being saved to disk and the data-structures can track the saved state and tell the user when it changes.
 * The amount of changes being tracked can be configured by the user so only the `n` most recent changes are stored.